mitmedialab/MediaCloud-Dashboard/README.md

-# MediaMeter Dashboard
+# MediaCloud Dashboard

-MediaMeter is a suite of tools built on top of the MediaCloud online news database.
+MediaCloud is a suite of tools built on top of the MediaCloud online news database.
 A number of tools make up the suite, all driven by a query you author to specify media sources, a date range, and some keywords.